crhall-writing/crhall-writing.github.io/_poems/deprivation.md

 we’ll grow ripples in our faces, she says
 and I nod along like this is our bond
 the price of shared womanhood, wondering
-how to best deprive ourselves to their gaze
+how to best deprive ourselves for their gaze